redlibrarian/redlibrarian.github.io/publications.md

 Chapters in Edited Books

-* The Problem of Neutrality and Intellectual Freedom: The Case of Libraries", in *The Free Speech Wars*, Edited by Charlotte Lydia Riley, Manchester: Manchester University Press [forthcoming].
+* "The Problem of Neutrality and Intellectual Freedom: The Case of Libraries", in *The Free Speech Wars*, Edited by Charlotte Lydia Riley, Manchester: Manchester University Press [forthcoming].
 * ["'Ruthless Criticism of All That Exists': Marxism, Technology, and